nvdla/doc/doc/ias/unit_description.rst

 -  Winograd convolution, or Winograd mode

-In convolution pipeline, there are 1024 MACs for int16/fp16.
-Convolution pipeline reuses these resources as 2048 MACs for int8 precision.
-There are same adders in convolution pipeline as well.
-Besides, there are 512KB SRAM in convolution buffer
+The convolution pipeline contains 1024 MACs for int16 or fp16, along with a 32 element accumulator array for partial sum storage.
+The MAC resources can also be configured to provide 2048 MACs for int8.
+Additionally, there is 512KB of SRAM in convolution buffer, providing input weight and activation storage.
+These units are described in detail later in this document.

 Below is the diagram of convolution pipeline.